Richmond Park: Former buildings

-A map by John Eyre, "Plan of His Majesty's New Park", shows a summerhouse near Richmond Gate.
+A map by John Eyre, "Plan of His Majesty's New Park", shows a summer house near Richmond Gate.

 Several buildings already existed within the park when it was created.
 One of these was a manor house at Petersham which was renamed Petersham Lodge.
-During the Commonwealth period it became accommodation for one of the park's deputy keepers, Lodowick Carlell (or Carlile), who was also a renowned playwright in his day, and his wife, Joan Carlile, one of the first women to practise painting professionally.
+During the Commonwealth period it became accommodation for one of the park's deputy keepers, Lodowick Carlell (or Carlile), who was also a renowned playwright in his day, and his wife, Joan Carlile, one of the first English women to practise painting professionally.

-Elizabeth, Countess of Dysart, and her husband Sir Lionel Tollemache, took over Petersham Lodge when they became joint keepers of Richmond Park.
-After Tollemache's death the Lodge and its surrounding land were leased in 1686 to Lawrence Hyde, Earl of Rochester, whose sister Anne was married to the new king, James II.
+Elizabeth, Countess of Dysart, and her husband Sir Lionel Tollemache took over Petersham Lodge when they became joint keepers of Richmond Park.
+After Tollemache's death the Lodge and its surrounding land were leased in 1686 to Laurence Hyde, 1st Earl of Rochester, whose sister Anne was married to the new king, James II.
 It became a private park and was subsequently landscaped.
 By 1692 Rochester had demolished the Lodge and replaced it with a splendid new mansion in his "New Park".
 In 1732, a new Petersham Lodge was built to replace it after a fire.
 This Petersham Lodge was demolished in 1835.

 Professor Sir Richard Owen, the first Director of the Natural History Museum, lived at Sheen Cottage until his death in 1892.
 The cottage was destroyed by enemy action in 1944.
 The remains of the cottage can be seen in patches and irregularities in the wall 220 metres from Sheen Gate.

 A bandstand, similar to one in Kensington Gardens, was erected near Richmond Gate in 1931.
 In 1975, after many years of disuse, it was moved to Regent's Park.